 The bottom line is that while DreamHost has multiple support channels, they are a mixed bag.
 I enjoyed ticket support that was fast and efficient.
 On the other hand, live chat is not 24/7, and phone support is paid.
 What saves the situation is an extensive knowledge base and community forum.

 Dreamhost review – the final verdict

 First things first, I do recommend DreamHost.
-It’s a good and reliable hosting service catering to WordPress users.
+It’s a good and reliable service and great for users looking for WordPress web hosting.
 This DreamHost review found a dozen more pros than it has cons.
 But that’s just my opinion.
 You can check the facts: